mef51/bleachbath/notes.md

 * need to prevent rotation
 * plastic bit is okay but might snap
 * still need to make grille for fan

+may 22
+====
+* prevented rotation with posts
+* got m6 threaded rod for spindle attachment, very solid now
+* need to check levelling of bed? or get flat bins

+Protocol:

+If starting from scratch start at Step 0.
+Otherwise start at Step 2:

+0. Prepare 2 empty bins: a left bin for holding bleach solution and a right bin for holding water rinse.
+Do not fill with liquid yet.

+1. Attach 5 Bipap Adapters to the underside of the mesh using zip ties.
+	a.
+Orient so that lettering faces away from mesh, and adapter sits flat on mesh

+2. Attach mesh to spindle, ensure tightness by tightening collet as well as nut below mesh

+3. Home the CNC Router:
+	a.
+The gcode that runs the router assumes that the "Home" position (where x = y = z = 0mm) is along the midpoint of the left edge, with the head in the "submerged" position.
+	b.
+First Home the z-axis by ensuring there are no obstacles and jogging the head until the adapters are sufficiently pressed against the bottom of the bin.
+Register this position as z = 0mm.
+	c.
+With the head in the submerged position, Ensure that there is at least 61 mm between the top of the head and the bottom of the z-track.
+The Gcode will raise the spindle by 61mm from the submerged position, and this will ensure there is enough room for it to rise.
+	d.
+Home the x-axis by jogging the router as far left as possible.
+Tolerance is 5mm.
+Register this as x = 0.
+	e.
+Home the y-axis by jogging the router to the middle of its track, roughly.
+The gcode will not move the router along the y-axis.

+4. Line up the bins
+	a.
+With no liquid, center the empty bins roughly at x = 10mm for the bleach bath and x = 350mm for the water rinse.
+Run testrun.gcode to line the bins up exactly as the head moves and dunks into each bath.

+5. Fill the bins with the least required amount of liquid to achieve submersion, and ensure that water does not creep up onto the mesh through the holes.
+	a.
+For the bleach bath: fill with approximately 1.70 L of water.
+Add 85 mL of bleach to achieve a 1:20 solution.
+	b.
+For the water rinse: fill with approximately 1.75 L of water.
+The difference is due to quirks in the bins and levelling of the router.
+	c.
+Place paper towel between baths to absorb drops from the adapters as they pass overhead, if desired.

+6. Start the gopro to take a snapshot every 30 or 60 seconds as desired.
+Consider positioning the camera such that you can assess submersion over the course of the test.

+7. Run bleachrinse_50_times.gcode.
+This will take approximately 9 hours to complete.
+Check periodically to ensure that
+	a. there is still enough liquid in the baths
+	b. the plastic mesh has not bend and is not hanging lower than it was initially.
+	c. the baths have not moved and the router is well aligned with them
+	d.
+If any of a, b, or c occur, stop the test and re-assess.